Move cursor over the icon to see details.

 |It was the negative week for the General Electric (GE).
 During the week, the GE dropped -0.17 points, or -1.21%, and closed at 13.93 on Friday, June 08, 2018.
 GE was trading at average weekly trading volume. |

 A long-term downtrend had started on July 20, 2016 at 33.00 and reached 12.73 on March 26, 2018.
 GE lost 20.27 points, or 61.42%, in 87 weeks.
 The chart has formed a Broadening Descending Wedge chart pattern.
 The trend support level is at 10.42 and resistance is at 30.25.
 A Broadening Descending Wedge pattern is considered to be a reversal formation.
 It usually appears in a mature trend, characterized by overbought/oversold long-term and short-term indicators, and often generates divergence on long-term indicators.
 Use the following link to access a Broadening Descending Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Broadening Descending Wedge pattern in a long-term trend.

 A medium-term uptrend had started on March 26, 2018 at 12.73 and reached 15.59 on May 22, 2018.
 GE gained -2.86 points, or -22.47%, in 8 weeks.
 The price is now at the 58.04% retracement level.

 Weekly Technical Indicators: [See GE weekly technical indicators chart]

-The weekly MACD line is below its signal line since January 27, 2017.
-This is an indication that the medium-term trend is down.
-The distance between MACD and the signal line is low and getting smaller.
-It indicates that the current medium-term downtrend is getting weak.
+The weekly MACD line is above its signal line since March 29, 2018.
+This is an indication that the medium-term trend is up.
+The distance between MACD and the signal line is relatively high, but getting smaller.
+It indicates that the current medium-term uptrend is still strong, and momentum is beginning to wane.
 Use the following link to access a MACD help.

 Short-term trend: [See GE short-term trend chart]